jomority/my-arch-install/content/snapper.md

 ```

-## Put everything that shouldn't be snapshotted on separate subvolumes
+## Optional: Put everything that shouldn't be snapshotted on separate subvolumes

 We already did that in [Install base system](./base-install.md#mount-and-prepare-filesystem) for `/var/`.
 It may be useful to do it for other folders, for example `/srv/` or `/home/user/.cache/`.